moxiegirl/docs-new/_naming/overview.md

 ---
-layout: newinternet
+layout: naming
-title: Understand the service
+title: What is the Blockstack Naming Service?
 subtitle: Cras at dolor eget urna varius faucibus tempus in elit.
 Cras a dui imperdiet, tempus metus quis, pharetra turpis.
+author:
-tags: featured othertag
+tags: othertag
 ---

 The Blockstack Naming Service (BNS) is a network system that binds names